sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Collect and process macro arguments as boxes
+Short desc    : Collect and process macro arguments as boxes
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package provides macros to collect and process a macro
+Descript     : The package provides macros to collect and process a macro
              : argument (i.e., something which looks like a macro argument) as
              : a horizontal box rather than as a real macro argument.
 The
              : "arguments" are stored as if they had been saved by \savebox or